seascape-models/seascape_collaboration/README.md

 ## The Motivation

 The seascape collaboration framework (SCF) was designed for the seascape models lab to be able to collaborate across multiple projects with a consistent and coherent structure.
-To effectively use this framework you need to have a basic idea of git, GitHub, folder directories and cloud based storage (Google Drive or Dropbox).
+To effectively use this framework you need to have a basic idea of git, GitHub, folder directories and cloud based storage (OneDrive, Google Drive or Dropbox).
 We can teach you if you don't.

 The figure below explains the framework.
 Ask us if its not clear.

-The orange box lives only the internet, purple box lives on the internet (Google drive, Dropbox, etc.) and maybe somewhere else if working offline (suggest you use syncing of cloud to handle this), and the blue boxes can live anywhere (but we recommend they live in the same location as purple box too).
+The orange box lives only the internet, purple box lives on the internet (OneDrive, Dropbox, etc.) and maybe somewhere else if working offline (suggest you use syncing of cloud to handle this), and the blue boxes can live anywhere (but we recommend they live in the same location as purple box too).
 The green arrows indicate transfer of information/files/data.
 Note that GitHub and cloud storage are not connected in any way (and they operate completely independently). **NEVER** share your user folder with another user whom is connected to the GitHub repository or you may **LOSE YOUR DOCUMENTS OR CODE**.
 Instead share only the "Shared" folder (purple box) with collaborators.
 The "Shared" folder has a central role in this framework in that is stores and backs ups sub folders "Data" and "Manuscripts" (and their contents), as well as binary type files (e.g. .xlsx, .docx), which are not handled well by GitHub (not that only your cloud based storage is your backup here).

 ![**Figure 1**.
 The general framework of collaboration in the seascape models (SCF).](Materials/Outputs/proposed_collab_framework_v2.png)

-## Cloud storage (Google Drive)
+## Cloud storage (OneDrive)

-We recommend that you use Google Drive as the default because it is free with the university and popular, thus it is likely that all your collaborators will have access.
-This is not a requirement and you are free to use a system of your choice (Dropbox, Research Drive or onedrive), however, it is your responsibility to ensure that all collaborators have access to the cloud storage system you use.
+We recommend that you use OneDrive as the default because it is free with the university and popular, thus it is likely that all your collaborators will have access.
+This is not a requirement and you are free to use a system of your choice (Dropbox, Research Drive or google drive), however, it is your responsibility to ensure that all collaborators have access to the cloud storage system you use.

-Google drive is a cloud-based storage that works very similar to a giant USB drive which is backed up online.
-The trickiest part of using google drive is making sure that you are set up properly on your personal computer ([read here]( https://support.google.com/drive/answer/7329379#zippy= )).
-After this is done it should work just the same as any other directory (folder structure) with a few extra Google drive options.
+OneDrive is a cloud-based storage that works very similar to a giant USB drive which is backed up online.
+The trickiest part of using OneDrive is making sure that you are set up properly on your personal computer ([read here](https://support.microsoft.com/en-us/office/get-started-with-onedrive-work-or-school-b30da4eb-ddd2-44b6-943b-e6fbfc6b8dde)).
+After this is done it should work just the same as any other directory (folder structure) with a few extra OneDrive options.

 * Suggest you save project here along with "Shared" folder (containing Data, Manuscripts, and Binary files), but **ONLY SHARE THE "Shared" FOLDER**.
-* Students and Staff seem to have unlimited Google drive storage until further notice.
+* Students and Staff seem to have unlimited OneDrive storage until further notice.

 ## Git